RealOrangeOne/wagtail/docs/advanced_topics/performance.md

     return components
 ```

-Note that modifying the cache key will invalidate existing caches.
+When manually modifying a page, it may not result in a different cache key if the default components don't get changed.
+To ensure the cache key is changed, be sure to publish the resulting page.

 ## Django